MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 ## Next steps

-For additional platform-specific guidance for application, see:
+For more platform-specific guidance for application, see:
 - Xbox and Xbox Live
     - [Xbox Requirements](xbox-requirements.md)
     - [Using MPSD](using-mpsd.md)